Hepsetus odoe: Taxonomy

 Hepsetus odoe was first formally described as Salmo odoe in 1794 by the German naturalist Marcus Elieser Bloch with its type locality given as the "coast of Guinea", likely Togo or southeastern Ghana.
 This species is the type species of the genus Hepsetus and was formerly believed to the only species in the genus and widespread in sub-Saharan Africa, but studies in 2011–2013 have found that there are several species, and the true H. odoe is restricted to West and Central Africa from the Sassandra River, Ivory Coast, to the Kienké River, Cameroon (species elsewhere are now recognized as separate; H. cuvieri, H. kingsleyae, H. lineata and H. occidentalis).
 The genus Hepsetus is the only genus classified within the family Hepsetidae, within the superfamily Alestoidea of the suborder Characoidei in the order Characiformes, the characins.

 Etymology

 Hepsetus odoe has the genus name Hepsetus which was proposed by William Swainson in 1838, Swanson did not explain the etymology of this name but it is most lilely derived from the ancient Greek hepsētós, a small fish, such as the anchovy, which is boiled for human consumption.
 This name, however, used for piscivorous fish resembling pikes, this may be an allusion to the Greek poet Archippus, who wrote: "An hepsetus fell in with an anchovy / And quick devoured him," and/or to the convergent South American characid Oligosarcus hepsetus.
-The specific name odoe is the local name for this species in Guinea, which appears to refer to its manu teeth.
+The specific name odoe is the local name for this species in Guinea, which appears to refer to its many teeth.